open-cli-tools/concurrently/README.md

 The tool is written in Node.js, but you can use it to run **any** commands.

-Remember to surround separate commands with quotes:
+Remember to surround separate commands with **double quotes**:

+> **Note**
+> The use of double quotes instead of single quotes is important to maintain compatibility between different operating systems.

 ```bash
 concurrently "command1 arg" "command2 arg"